A GREAT . . . RÉSUMÉ

 formatting – what you send is what they get.
 However, they may ask for your

-resume in Word or a generic format – so that is what you will need to send them
+resume in Word or a generic text format – you need to send your resume in the

-depending on their system setup).
-If you are asked to cut and paste your resume
+format they specify.
+If you are asked to cut and paste your resume into their

-into their online application, be sure to go in and “clean up” the format – to
+online application, be sure to go in and “clean up” the format – to make it easy

 OVERALL FORMAT / APEARANCE: You want a professional appearance and